-The First Persian Gulf War, Jan.-Feb., 1991, was an armed conflict between Iraq and a coalition of 32 nations including the United States, Britain, Egypt, France, and Saudi Arabia.
+The First Persian Gulf War, Jan. - Feb.
+1991, was an armed conflict between Iraq and a coalition of 32 nations including the United States, Britain, Egypt, France, and Saudi Arabia.
 It was a result of Iraq's invasion of Kuwait on Aug.
 2, 1990; Iraq then annexed Kuwait, which it had long claimed.
 Iraqi president Saddam Hussein declared that the invasion was a response to overproduction of oil in Kuwait, which had cost Iraq an estimated \$14 billion a year when oil prices fell.

 Saddam Hussein fired Scuds missiles at Israel every night continuously for 6 weeks, and Tel Aviv was targeted for obvious strategic reasons.
-Everybody in the A-zone of the country (Tel Aviv being one of them) braced every afternoon for the Scuds to hit the targets in the evening, when dark sets in on Iraq and the launching sites can be discovered by the anti-Saddam coalition forces.
-During the period of terror Ofair stayed first on the second floor of our house (address: 16 Pilichovsky Street, Ramat Aviv, Tel Aviv).
-He had to rush two floors down the first few nights to the bio-chemically secured shelter in the basement.
-After a few nights he moved himself to the basement to save the nightly trips down and up to and from the sheltered basement.
+Everybody in the A- zone of the country (Tel Aviv being one of them) braced every afternoon for the Scuds to hit the targets in the evening, when the anti- Saddam coalition forces can discover dark sets in on Iraq and the launching sites.
+During the period of terror, Ofair stayed first on the second floor of our house (address 16 Pilichovsky Street, Ramat Aviv, and Tel Aviv; near Tel Aviv University, my workplace).
+He had to rush two floors down the first few nights to the bio- chemically secured shelter in the basement.
+After a few nights, he moved himself to the basement to save the nightly trips down and up to and from the sheltered basement.